 In my personal time I enjoy sewing, crocheting, and golfing when I get the chance.
 I enjoy pleasure reading books by fictional authors, John Grisham, Dan Brown, & Scott Turrow, however, I prefer autobiographical themes.
 I have two boys, a granddaughter, three brothers and one sister.

 Cassandra Crawford is the WIOA Step Up Youth Program Operator and Case Manager for the Northern Humboldt area.
-Cassandra moved from Southern California to Humboldt for schooling- and graduated from HSU with a Bachelor’s in Geography back in 2017.
+They moved from Southern California to Humboldt for schooling- and graduated from HSU with a Bachelor’s in Geography back in 2017.
 They have served at the center before, from 2018 to 2019 as an AFACTR AmeriCorps working with local families.
 Now, Cassandra is happy to be back, serving the community and working with young adults interested in gaining experience, employment, or furthering education.

 Cassandra's downtime consists of plenty of reading, videogames, cooking/baking/fermenting, crafting and skating.